Concierge Medicine Reinvented

 Neutrophils

-Proportion of neutrophils among white cells; elevation suggests bacterial infection or stress; low levels increase infection risk.
+Proportion of neutrophils among white cells.
+Elevation suggests bacterial infection or stress.
+Low levels increase infection risk.

 Neutrophils